 "I think this is a football program that's built on character, it's built on grit, it's built on belief, and we found a way to win when we didn't play our best, but a lot of that is a tribute to Georgia Tech," said Vols head coach Butch Jones.

-Vols head coach Butch Jones refused to name a starting quarterback ahead of their season-opener, but junior Quinten Dormady stepped out as the starter Monday night.
+Vols head coach Butch Jones refused to name a starting quarterback ahead of their season-opener, but sophomore Quinten Dormady stepped out as the starter Monday night.

 Neither team had success early on offense.
 The Yellow Jackets were knocking on the door with under two minutes left in the first quarter, and they capped off the drive with a TaQuon Marshall touchdown.
 That was the first of five rushing touchdowns for the Yellow Jackets quarterback.